Fixing npm ERESOLVE Dependency Errors on Windows (with Screenshot)

 Npm v7+ introduced stricter rules around peer dependencies.
 While this helps with long-term stability, it can block local installs when package authors haven’t updated their dependencies.

-reverts to npm v6 behavior.
+Using --legacy-peer-deps reverts to npm v6 behavior.
 It’s not ideal for production, but it’s a safe and fast workaround for local dev environments.